-His are the strains, whose wandering echoes thrill The shepherd, lingering on the twilight hill, When evening brings the merry folding hours, And sun-eyed daises close their winking flowers.
-In the lived, o'er faror's Flower to shed the tear, To strew the holy leaves o'er Harden's bier ; But none were found above the minstrel's tomb, Emblem of peace, to bid the daisy bloom ; He, nameless as the race from which he spring, Saved other names, and left his own unsung.
+His are the strains, whose wandering echoes thrill The shepherd, lingering on the twilight hill, When evening brings the merry folding-hours, And sun-eyed daisies close their winking flowers.
+He lived, o'er Yarrow's Flower to shed the tear, To strew the holly's leaves o'er Harden's bier; But none was found above the minstrel's tomb, Emblem of peace, to bid the daisy bloom : He, nameless as the race from which he sprung, Saved other names, and left his own unsung.